 Combined ANOVA results revealed highly significant differences among accessions for all studied traits.
 Significant genotype × year interaction was observed for all the traits except for CDI, CSN, and SWI; though, the effect of year was only significant for NBP, NCP, and YPP (Table 1).
 As expected, the value of GCV was smaller than that of PCV for all the traits but for most traits the two values were close.
 Five traits that accounted for PCV and GCV values greater than 10% indicate their high genetic and phenotypic diversity.
 The average PCV for agronomic traits was 17.26%, while this amount was 6.62% for seed quality traits.
 Among agronomic traits, YPP, NBP, and NCP had the largest PCV values of 37.81, 30.34, and 27.00%, respectively.
 Neither of the two seed quality traits showed a considerable variation.
 According to expected genetic advance (∆G), the potential selection progress for eight traits estimated to be more than 10% if only five percent of individuals from this population were selected.
 This progress, in particular, will be high for YPP (35.12%), PLH (32.48%), NBP (31.89%), and TSW (25.26%) (Table 2).

-To determine the source of variability in this linseed collection, total phenotypic variations of all evaluated accessions were partitioned into components based on the experimental year, geographical region, and other factors for all the traits under study.
+To determine the source of variability in this diversity panel of linseed, total phenotypic variations of all evaluated accessions were partitioned into components based on the experimental year, geographical region, and other factors for all the traits under study.
 The results showed that (Table 3), on average, the variance attributable to geographical origins (6.4%) and experimental years (20.9%) were considerably smaller than the variance caused mostly by genetic factors (72.6%).
 SWI and PLH were the only two traits that contributed more than 10% of variation within geographical origin.
 However, within each experimental year variation was mostly explained by TSW (~31%), YPP (~54%), NCP (~54.8%), and NBP (55.9%) (Figure 1).

 3.2.
 Broad-Sense Heritability

 The broad-sense heritability of a trait represents to what extent the environment and experimental error affect genotypes.
 This genetic measurement enables breeders to estimate the precision or repeatability of phenotypic selection in the breeding process (You, Booker, Duguid, Jia, & Cloutier, 2016).
 The average estimation of H2 for agronomic traits was 0.70, with the seed size-related traits showing relatively higher values.
 Grain quality traits with an average of 0.52 had a moderate H2.
+These calculated values of broad-sense heritability could be used to compare to which extent the environment affects different traits studied in this experiment.
+However, it is important to notice that these values were most likely overestimated because the present study was carried out across two years at one location.

 3.3.
 Phenotypic and genetic association among traits

 The phenotypic and genetic correlation (rp and rg, respectively) networks constructed by the pairwise associations between agronomic and seed quality traits are shown in Figures 2A and B, respectively.
 While it is almost unattainable to readily make a clear image of all positive and negative phenotypic and genetic correlations among all traits from the correlation matrix, this kind of visualization gives a comprehensive view of all associations between different pairs of traits in one glimpse.
 In this respect, each circle shows a trait, and the green and red lines represent the positive and negative correlations between them, respectively.
 Also the thickness of the lines represent the strength of the correlation between the attributes.
-As shown in Figure 2, the sign for rg and rp are the same in almost all cases.
+As shown in Figure 2 and table 3, the sign for rg and rp are the same in almost all cases.
 However, rg was higher than rp in most cases regarding magnitude.